 Style Sheet in HTML Language

-When it comes to web design, one of the fundamental elements you need to master is the use of style sheets in HTML.
-Style sheets play
+When it comes to web design, one of the fundamental elements you need to master is the use of style sheets in

 Style sheets are a set of rules and instructions that define how HTML elements should be displayed on a web page.
 They separate the content of a webpage from its presentation, making it easier to maintain and update the design of a site.
 There are three main types of style sheets used in HTML:

-<p style="color: blue; font-size: 16px;">This is a blue, 16px font-sized paragraph.</p>
+style attribute.
+Inline styles affect only that specific element.
+Example: <p style="color: blue; font-size: 16px;">This is a blue, 16px font-sized paragraph.</p>

 <style>